Mix (radio station): Hawke's Bay

+The Alligator, while recognised for its fresh, adult‑friendly playlist, was also criticised by many in the industry for its lack of polish when it came to overall on‑air sound.
+The station was driven by a DOS based automation system called Digilink.
+The system stored part of the playlist on its hard drive (typically newer releases), while the station's gold catalogue was played from CDs housed across five 18‑disc changers located at the rear of the studio.
+However, the system was either incorrectly configured or limited in capability, and was unable to seamlessly segue songs, imaging, and voice‑tracks.
+This often resulted in noticeable gaps between elements, detracting from the station's flow and on‑air professionalism.
+Audio processing was handled by a Unity 2000i processor from Cutting Edge.

-Within months of the station's launch, a second transmitter was installed on Bluff Hill and relayed the programmes to Napier Hill and Port residents on 99.9 FM.
-The station was renamed The Alligator 90-100FM, and then Easy Listening i90.
-In mid-1996 the station was sold to Hawke's Bay Media Group, keeping a local breakfast programme but phasing out local programmes at other times of the day.
+A few years later, The Alligator encountered financial difficulties, which led to significant staff reductions.
+As a result, the on‑air product suffered, with recycled and generic voice‑tracking - recorded by both current and former announcers - playing on rotate across all dayparts.
+In mid-1996 the station renamed to Easy Listening i90 and was sold to Hawke's Bay Media Group, keeping a local breakfast programme but phasing out local programmes at other times of the day.
 The 99.9 frequency was used to set up a new youth station called Xtreme 100 fronted by Mark McCarron and Rick Toner (Breakfast), with Jason Reeves (Xtreme nights).
 At the end of 1997 the station reverted to local programmes and changed its name to Easy Listening 90FM.
 Hawke's Bay Media Group changed its name to Independent Radio, and in 1999 it was renamed again to 90.3 Cool FM.

 In 2000 the company was purchased The Radio Network, the station reverted to Easy Listening i90.3FM, and dropped all locally programmes.
 On 31 May 2011, the station closed down and the frequency switched to Newstalk ZB.
 On 1 March 2012, Easy Mix was relaunched on 96.7FM replacing Flava.
 The Radio Network said there was "constant listener and advertiser demand for the station to return."
 However, the Easy Mix network closed just four months later, and the frequency was taken over by Radio Sport.
 Mix did return to Hawke's Bay on 1584AM shifting Radio Hauraki to 96.7FM before it closed down.